nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 ### 7-2 Sample Stories ###

-The sample story list is as follows.
+A realistic but non-exhaustive sample story list follows.
 Non-functional requirements are prefixed with _[NFR]_.

 > _NB: Since one of the Github issues listed is "Consistency in terminology: tasks,
 > tiles, and squares" (https://github.com/hotosm/osm-tasking-manager2/issues/912),